 Culex quinquefasciatus is an important vector of periodic filariasis in some parts of the world (Belkin, 1968), and is known to carry and transmit Wuchereria bancrofti to some degree of efficacy in many regions of the globe.
 It is also an important vector of West Nile Virus (WNV) in some areas of the world.
-Studies in the United States have isolated WNV from populations of Cx. quinquefasciatus and found some populations to be efficient vectors in the laboratory (Goddard et al., 2002).
+Studies in the United States have isolated WNV from populations of Culex quinquefasciatus and found some populations to be efficient vectors in the laboratory (Goddard et al., 2002).
 There appear to be regional differences in vector competence of this species which range from some populations which are very poor and improbable vectors in nature, to good vectors with excellent transmitting capabilities (Sardelis et al., 2001).
 There is also some thought that the populations that vector well may have interbred with a related species and known vector of WNV, Culex pipiens (Goddard et al., 2002).

 Culex quinquefasciatus is able to transmit Ross River Virus, Alfuy, Almpiwar, Corriparta, Dengue, Sindbis, Japanese Encephalitis virus (Reuben et al., 1994), Reticuloendotheliosis virus (Holder et al., 1999) and the protozoan Hepatozoon breinli within the laboratory (Lee et al., 1989) and may yet be seen as a vector of these in nature.
-As well as these, Cx. quinquefasciatus is a laboratory host to a wide variety of other arboviruses including Murray Valley Encephalitis (Weinstein et al., 1997), Edge Hill, Eubenangee, Getah, Kokobera, Koongol, Kowanyama, Kunjin, Mapputta, Stratford, Trubanaman, Wongal, Reovirus type 3 and Chikungunya viruses (Holder et al., 1999; Lee et al., 1989).
+As well as these, is a laboratory host to a wide variety of other arboviruses including Murray Valley Encephalitis (Weinstein et al., 1997), Edge Hill, Eubenangee, Getah, Kokobera, Koongol, Kowanyama, Kunjin, Mapputta, Stratford, Trubanaman, Wongal, Reovirus type 3 and Chikungunya viruses (Holder et al., 1999; Lee et al., 1989).
 It is a domestic pest in many urban areas and often comes indoors at night to bite (Holder et al., 1999).

 It is also a major vector of bird pox and the avian malaria-causing protozoa (Derraik, 2004; Derraik and Slaney, 2005), Plasmodium relictum (Laird, 1996) and Plasmodium cathemerium (Lee et al., 1989).
 This species is also able to transmit Dirofilaria immitis (dog heartworm), Saurofilaria sp. and Oswaldofilaria sp., which affect two Australian lizards (Holder et al., 1999).
 Cx. quinquefasciatus may play an important role in transmitting Myxomatosis over some areas of Australia (Lee et al., 1984).
+Laboratory studies undertaken in China showed that specimens of Culex quinquefasciatus infected with a contemporary isolate of Zika virus (ZIKV) develop some ZIKV RNA in their midgut tissues.
+These infected mosquitoes fed on infant mice from which ZIKV RNA was later detected (Guo et al., 2016).
+During a ZIKV outbreak in Recife, Brazil, field collected Cx. quinquefasciatus were positive by qRT-PCR for ZIKV and mosquitoes from a colony salivated ZIKV RNA, further validating its potential as a vector of ZIKV (Guedes et al., 2017).
+The first laboratory study showing positive plaque results of live ZIKV collected from saliva of colonized Culex quinquefasciatus was develop by Smartt et al. (2018).